 You may, however, have coverage if you purchased a Chubb Personal Flood Insurance or Chubb Excess Flood Insurance policy.
 In the event of a covered flood loss, we may pay the following (after the application of the deductible):

 Replacement Cost for Damaged Property: In many cases, standard flood policies won't cover the full cost to repair or rebuild the insured home after a flood.
 Chubb may pay to replace property and possessions (up to the limit on the policy) without deduction for depreciation, in the event of a covered loss.

-Rebuilding to Code: Chubb may include an amount of coverage for costs to comply with any law or ordinance requiring that the covered property be repaired, rebuilt, elevated, flood-proofed or demolished after a covered flood loss.
+Rebuilding to Code: Under certain conditions, Chubb provides coverage for costs to rebuild to code.
+This includes expenses to comply with any law or ordinance that regulates the repair, replacement rebuilding of the covered damaged property after a covered flood loss.
 Chubb may also cover any required upgrades like replacement of outdated electrical wiring or plumbing made necessary by a covered loss.
 Special limits apply.